Sam54000/vim_python_dev/README.md

 No need to install the other aforementionned plugins, the .vimrc in this repository takes care of the rest.

 Run `:CocInstall coc-jedi`

+##TODO
+Modify dotfiles for mac to deal with slime-plugin and ipython